Redocly/redocly-cli/docs/quickstart.md

 If you have your own definition file, go right ahead and use it.

-Go [here](openapi-starter.md) to learn how to clone the `openapi-starter` project and learn more about how it works.
+If you want to learn how to clone the `openapi-starter` project and see how it works, we have [an entire page dedicated to it](openapi-starter.md)!

 ## Step 2 - Install OpenAPI CLI from openapi-starter